ClojureBridge/community-docs/docs/clojure/truthiness.md

 - Advice to coaches

-    Above are testing whether values are true or false.
+    The examples above test whether values are true or false.
 In contrast, examples below are truthy or falsey.

-    Since these are pretty easy lab, it may be a good time to explain `(doc false?)` or usage of function of function, like `(not (true? (= 3 4)))`.
+    Since this is a pretty easy lab, it may be a good time to explain `(doc false?)` or the usage of functions of functions, like `(not (true? (= 3 4)))`.

 #### On repl